LaikaStudios/shotgrid-rs/README.md

 ## Logging

-The `shotgun_rs` crate offers some logging, though most of it relates to the internals of the library itself.
+The `shotgrid_rs` crate offers some logging, though most of it relates to the internals of the library itself.

 If you're interested in logging the HTTP-transport layer, since we're using